Skip to main content

 Fading & contrast recoveryExcellentRecovers tone and contrast from badly faded prints, including color cast correction.

-Face enhancement (mild blur)Very goodSharpens soft facial features in portraits.
+Face enhancement (mild blur)SubtleSmooths skin and sharpens eyes in portraits.
+Improvement is often subtle — most visible when zooming into the face at full resolution.
 Works best on faces that are recognizable but soft.

 Tear & crease repairGoodFills gaps with plausible content.
 Backgrounds and simple areas work well; faces through tears are harder.